Jchedev/jaravel-evolved/readme.md

 Laravel is a really cool framework.
 But there is always some improvements that can be made.
 This repository is like beta sandbox for it, before a potential pull requests on the official laravel git.

-Note: The following examples are based on a system which has a model `User` (sql table "users") who has many `Post` (sql table "posts" with a "user_id" column), with 0-X `Comment` attached to each of them (sql table "comments" with a "post_id" column).

 ## Jchedev\Laravel\Classes

 This library comes with some useful standalone classes: